arpitkatiyar1999/Country-Picker/README.md

     - `spaceAfterCountryName: Dp` - Specifies spacing after the country name.
 Default is `6.dp`.
     - `spaceAfterCountryCode: Dp` - Specifies spacing after the country code.
 Default is `6.dp`.
     - `showDropDownIcon: Boolean`- If true, shows the dropdown icon next to the selected country.
 Default is `true`.
+    - `dropDownIconComposable: (@Composable () -> Unit)?` - Optional custom composable for the dropdown icon.
+If `null`, the default ArrowDropDown icon will be used.
+This allows you to fully customize the dropdown icon appearance.
+Default is `null`.

   - `flagDimensions: FlagDimensions`: Sets the dimensions for the selected country flag, including the following:-